Dremel 8220 vs 4000

 The storage case protects your tool from damage and keeps your workshop neat.
 Dremel 4000 comes with electronic feedback control that gives you a signal when something is not working.
 Sometimes your speed can be too much, and the pressure.
 If your grinding becomes too hard, you get a signal.

 You have control over what happens with the rotary tool.
-Dremel 4000 introduces a speed dial feature that you turn on and off quickly with ease.
+Dremel 4000 introduces a speed dial feature that you easily turn on and off.
 You can still change the speed even when operating the rotary tool without stopping it, hence the maximum performance.

 The separate speed controls are handy, complementing a beautiful ergonomic design.
 Less effort is required when using the tool.
 It feels comfortable.
 It comes with a cord that connects to the power.
 There is no time wasted looking for power to recharge your sanding tool.